piotrlaczkowski/keras-data-processor/docs/contributing.md

 - [x] Create your first Merge Request (MR) as soon as possible.

   > Merge requests will be responsible for semantic-release storytelling and so use them wisely!
-The changelog report generated automatically will be based on your commits merged into main branch and should cover all the thins you did for the project, as an example:
+The changelog report generated automatically will be based on your commits merged into main branch and should cover all the things you did for the project, as an example:

 - [x] Separate your merge requests based on LABEL or functionality if you are working on `feat` label